Rona Lockdown Free Crafts Part 3: Ice Princess

 Introduction

 Okay, I'm like Ebenezer Scrooge (I'd rather be like Scrooge McDuck and have a walk-in safe full of gold coins, but I don't).
 I don't celebrate any winter holidays (that's how I met my husband), but that didn't stop me from designing this fine piece of winter jewellery.
 I called it 'Ice Princess' to reflect my very stoic holiday feelings.
-Snowflake aside, the necklace works fine as a standalone, or you can put a different pendant on instead, although everyone fancies a snowflake necklace, even here in Scotland during the lockdown.
+Snowflake aside, the necklace works fine as a standalone, or you can put a different pendant on instead, although everyone fancies a snowflake necklace, even during the lockdown.

 Materials List